Jared-Godar/reading/analytical_skills_for_ai_and_data_science.md

 - "Analytical skills are, simply put, problem-solving skills.
 They are characteristics and abilities that allow you to approach problems in a logical, rational manner in an effort to sort out the best solution."
 - Here - ability to translate business problems into *prescriptive solutions*.
 Business *problems* equated with business *decisions*.
 Creating value through analytical decision-making.
 AI will address uncertainty.

-**Further REading**
+### Further Reading

--*Prediction Machines: The Simple Economics of Artificial Intelligence* by Ajay Agrawal, Joshua Gans, and Avi Goldfarb
+- *Prediction Machines: The Simple Economics of Artificial Intelligence* by Ajay Agrawal, Joshua Gans, and Avi Goldfarb
 - *Machine Platform Crowd: Harnessing Our Digital Future* by Andrew McAfee and Erik Brynjolfsson
-- *Big Data at Work: Dispelling the Myths, Uncovering the Opportunities* by Tom Davenpor
+- *Big Data at Work: Dispelling the Myths, Uncovering the Opportunities* by Tom Davenport
 - *Superintelligence.
 Paths, Dangers, Strategies* - Nick Bostrom

-LEx Fridman's 8Artificial Intelligence* Podcast
+Lex Fridman's Artificial Intelligence* Podcast

 ---